How might we help Go-Ahead customers understand the carbon impact of their journeys?

 With Go-Ahead customers seeking more information about the carbon footprint of their journeys, we were briefed to design and build a tool that allowed travellers to calculate and measure their own footprint when travelling by train or car.

-Human-Centered design principles
+Human-Centred design principles

 So travellers could see the data on-screen in a simple way, we designed an animated bar chart that adapted to the different page templates across the Go-Ahead site.